Last Updated on 02/03/2020 by Brett Day

 - A bit too big and not elegant for me.

 The Panasonic GH5s is a fantastic camera for the working photographer who needs great high ISO output and wants a massive selection of lenses with some serious weather sealing and build quality overall.
 The strongest suit of the camera is the high ISO output followed by just how great it feels in the hand.
-It’s a fantastic camera but for the price point you can go for even better options with better image quality from Fujifilm and Sony.
+It’s a fantastic camera but for the price point, but you can get even better options with better image quality from Fujifilm and Sony.
 It’s leaps and bounds ahead of what Canon is currently making when it comes to mirrorless cameras.
 But as it is, there isn’t enough for me to want to make the switch over.
 I want more and better dynamic range but Panasonic is really nailing it here with the colors and the high ISO output.

 The Panasonic GH5s receives four out of five stars.
 What a great camera!
+If you’d like to buy one, head on over to Amazon.